JobKeeper enabling stand down directions

 Employers have to implement the direction safely, including considering the nature and spread of coronavirus.

 Employers also need to make sure the direction is reasonable, taking into account all of the circumstances, including any caring responsibilities that the employee has.
 If a direction is unreasonable, it doesn’t apply to an employee.

-The direction also doesn’t apply while an employee is:
+The direction also doesn’t apply:

 A JobKeeper enabling stand down direction remains in effect until revoked or replaced by the employer, or until the Fair Work Act JobKeeper provisions cease completely on 28 September 2020.

 Back to top

 - notify the employee in writing at least 3 days before giving the JobKeeper enabling stand down direction (unless the employee genuinely agrees to a shorter timeframe)